MajoCarb/AmphoraProject/README.md

 # AmphoraProject

-I created an environment using Anaconda in which I imported all the necessary tools My code was built with Python 3.7.13
+I created an environment using Anaconda in which I imported all the necessary tools.

+My code was built with Python 3.7.13

 To run the program, make sure to have imported: